YHDING23/Swin_Trans_SS_Cityscapes/README.md

 Sample image is pushed to ```centaurusinfra/swin-transform-ss-cityscapes```, the default CMD is like the above start training command but with 2 gpus.

 A single node pod yaml example with the above image using 2 GPUs is [single_node_2GPU_pod_example.yaml](./single_node_2GPU_pod_example.yaml).

+**Note**: Both the docker run mount and pod yaml mount ```/nfs_3/data/cityscapes/``` this is a local NFS server satore cityscapes data, if you cannot see this path on your nodes, modify to your dataset path accordingly.